ibm-cloud-docs/security-hub/service-comparison.md

 ![The image describes three use cases for secrets management and how they map to available services in {{site.data.keyword.cloud_notm}}.
 The content is explained fully in the surrounding text.](/images/secrets-mgmt-options.svg){: caption="Figure 1.
 Secrets management use cases" caption-side="bottom"}

-## Which data protection service is best for me?
+## Which data protection service is best for you?
 {: #which-data-protection-service}

 The following table lists the different offerings that you can use with {{site.data.keyword.cloud_notm}} to protect your application secrets.